IslandViewPTA/islandview-pta-site/content/_index.md

 The COLOR RUN is back!
 Join us on Saturday, June 19th at Island View Elementary for some seriously MESSY FUN!

 Pre-registration for this FREE event is required.
-Please sign up to **participate** here:
+Watch this space for registration link coming soon.

 We can't pull off this super event without LOTS of help.
 Please sign up to **volunteer** [HERE](https://forms.gle/KLuzByabFTgcaVb66 "here").